Leona Lewis: 2011–2013: Hurt, Glassheart, and Christmas, with Love

 In August 2012, Lewis announced that the lead single from Glassheart would be "Trouble", released on 7 October 2012.
 It entered the UK Singles Chart at number seven.
 The album debuted at number three in the UK and at number four in Ireland, respectively.
 The second single, "Lovebird", failed to reach the UK top 200 in the absence of radio support.
 Lewis embarked on a 16-date tour in the UK beginning in April 2013.

 In February 2013, Lewis left her management, Modest!
 Management.
 It was announced that she would begin work on her fourth studio album, which would be released later in the year.
 In July 2013, Lewis revealed that her new studio album would be a "Motown-influenced" Christmas collection, with both classic covers and original material.
 The album, Christmas, with Love, was released on 2 December 2013 and the lead single, "One More Sleep", was released on 5 November 2013.
 Lewis performed the song on the semi-final of the tenth series of The X Factor on 8 December 2013.
 The same day, "One More Sleep" debuted at number 34 on the UK Singles Chart with Christmas, with Love debuting at number 25 on the UK Albums Chart.
-A week later, Christmas, with Love advanced to number 13 and "One More Sleep" climbed 31 places to number 3, making it Lewis' highest-charting single since 2009's "Happy".
+A week later, Christmas, with Love advanced to number 13 and "One More Sleep" climbed 31 places to number 3, making it Lewis's highest-charting single since 2009's "Happy".
 With "One More Sleep" peaking inside the top five on the UK Singles Chart, Lewis set a new record for British female solo artist with the most top five singles in the history of the chart, bringing her total to eight.
 She has overtaken Olivia Newton-John's tally of seven top five singles.